-Mark Dalton is Officer-in-Charge of the Information Services Branch, which provides information services for OCHA staff and humanitarian partners globally.
+Mark Dalton is Chief of the Information Services Branch, which provides information services for OCHA staff and humanitarian partners globally.
 He oversees the development and implementation of OCHA’s information strategy.
 This includes enterprise, web and mobile services, and information services and support to field operations.

 Mr. Dalton has over 20 years of humanitarian experience.
 He spent seven of those years in emergency medical aid, initially with Médecins Sans Frontières, and then as co-founder and Operations Director for the British relief agency Merlin.
 During this time, he led relief teams in the Balkans, the Caucuses, the Great Lakes, Kenya, Iran and Afghanistan.